 If Guzman is deported before the petition is approved, Tulo said there is no chance of her returning to the United States.

-ICE later released a statement:
+Shortly after she was arrested, ICE released a statement:

 On Feb.
 12, 2019, ICE deportation officers arrested Ilsa Lizeth Guzman-Fajardo, 48, a citizen of Honduras who is illegally present in the United States, based on an outstanding final order of removal (deportation order) issued by a federal immigration judge on Jan.
 26, 2000.